jofas/map_macro/README.md

 hello.insert("es", "Hola");
 ```

-More less-readable boilerplate code is needed in rust to create a
+More less-readable boilerplate code is needed.
-non-empty map.
 Even worse, `hello` must be declared as mutable, even if we do not
 want it to be mutable after we have added our four entries.
 The `map-macro` crate offers a better way of declaring non-empty
-maps, with the `map!` macro.
+maps using the `map!` macro.
 Creating the same `hello` map from the example above can be simplified
 to: